NicolasLucianoB/Captcha-Solver/README.md

 # BreakCaptcha

-BreakCaptcha is a Python-based project designed to preprocess, train, and solve CAPTCHA images using computer vision and machine learning techniques.
+Capcha Solver is a Python-based project designed to preprocess, train, and solve CAPTCHA images using computer vision and machine learning techniques.
 This project demonstrates a complete pipeline from image preprocessing to model training and CAPTCHA resolution.

 ---